 Those who already possess ideally shaped lips but desire a bit more plumpness may only need to add lip volume.
 Dr. Haworth offers both temporary (injectable filler) and permanent (fat transfer) augmentation.

-Dr. Haworth has altered his upper lip lift technique 3 times over the last 14 years.
+Dr. Haworth has altered his lip lift technique 3 times over the last 14 years.
 The first version involved skin-only lip lifting, but he realized that results were not as lasting and the scars not as good.
 Additionally, there was a higher frequency of collateral distortion around the nose in which the nostrils were displaced downwards by a millimeter or two.
 Therefore, he exclusively started incorporating lifting the orbicularis oris muscle (below the skin) as well.
 Contrary to common myth, this does not involve cutting the muscle out, but is simply a shortening or hemming of the muscle via a folding technique onto the periosteum (lining) of the bones beneath the nose.
 This tended to not only improve the scarring (to near invisibility) with minimal-to-no nasal distortion, but also provide far longer-lasting results.